 - Unclear whether free or reduced lunch status is collected.

 2.2: Data Source

-- Unclear whether personal information or education records are collected from preK-12 students.
+- Personal information or education records are collected from preK-12 students.

 - Personal information from children under 13 years of age is collected online.

 - Specific types of personal information are not collected.

 - Collection or use of data is limited to product requirements.

 3: Data Sharing

 - Collected information is shared with third parties.